-Imitate your biggest idol.
-Watch a video and learn from seeing someone else do it.
-Mimic what you see.
 Visual learning is a great way to speed up the learning process.
-Youtube has thousands of videos on almost every topic available.
+YouTube has thousands of videos on almost every topic available.

 10. Find a Mentor

-Rather than try to force yourself into enduring hours upon hours of dedication, work in short sprints of about 20-30 minutes, then get up and have a stretch or take a short walk.
-Your brain’s attention span works best with short breaks and so be sure to give it the little rest it needs.
+Rather than to force yourself into enduring hours upon hours of dedication, work in short sprints of about 20-30 minutes, then get up and stretch or take a short walk.
+Your brain’s attention span works best with short breaks, so be sure to give it the little rest it needs.

 15. Ditch the Distractions

-Every single little win that you experience on the learning process, be sure to celebrate.
+For every single small win that you experience during the learning process, be sure to celebrate.
 Your brain will release endorphins and serotonin as you raise your hands in victory and pump your fits.
 Have a piece of chocolate and give yourself a pat on the back.
-This will encourage you to press on toward the goal!
+This positive reinforcement will help you keep pushing forward as you learn new skills.

-Most of all, have fun.
-Learning a new skill should be exciting and something you cannot wait to practice every day.
+Learning a new skill should be exciting and fun.
+Whether you use online courses, real world experience, YouTube videos, or free online resources, take time to learn in the long term.
 Keep picturing the joy of reaching the end goal and being a better version of yourself as continual motivation.
-To love life is to continually be learning and challenging yourself.